se-edu/learningresources/contents/testing/integration-testing.md

 ## How does integration testing work?

-Using this specific system as an example, below are a list of things you should follow to execute effective integration testing:
+Using this specific system as an example, below is a list of things you should follow to execute effective integration testing:

 1. Prepare the integration test plan.
 1. Design the test scenarios, cases and scripts.
-1. Executing the test scripts and report defects if any.
+1. Execute the test scripts and report defects if any.
-1. Tracking defects and re-testing application.
+1. Track defects and re-test application.

 ### 1. Prepare the integration test plan

 Before the actual implementation of your integration tests, it is important to decide on the approach used.
 There are a few different approaches of integration testing in which you can adopt depending on the development progress of your application.

 #### Big bang approach: